parinaz-st/privacy-preserving-neural-network/README.md

 The goal is to perform these computations in a privacy-preserving manner.
 This approach is based on two perspectives:
 *__Perspective 1__: The input data and weights of the neural network are encrypted.

+In this level, the client sends encrypted data to the server.
+The server processes the data without decrypting it.
+The data and the weights of the neural network are kept confidential throughout the computation.
+The first security level guarantees that the neural network processes the data in an encrypted format, without revealing sensitive information